Kidev/QML-Spatial-UI/README.md

 - **`closeUpScaling`** [bool]:
   If `true` and if `fixedSize` is `true`, then the size will be allowed to grow to accomodate for close camera proximity.
 The fixed size hence becomes a minimum screen size.
 Defaults to `false`.

+- **`depthTest`** [bool]:
+  If `true` then the 2D items will order themselves as if they were in 3D space: if the camera is closer to a target than another, its UI will be displayed on top.
+Defaults to `false`.

 - **`hoverEnabled`** [bool]:
   Determines if the overlay UI can react to hover events.
 If `true`, the `entered()` and `exited()` signals will be emitted when the mouse enters or leaves the item.
 Defaults to `false`.